General information Here is an outline of the organization of the mastermath classes:

 The universities of technology (3TU) The universities of technology are formally united in an alliance.
 The master of mathematics programmes are organized along the same lines.
 A part of the programme consists of the orientation courses, of 6 ECTS each.
 The student must make a choice of 2 out of 8 orientation courses.
 The orientation courses are Discrete Optimization, Continuous Optimization, Systems and Control, Applied Statistics, Stochastic Differential Equations, Advanced Modelling in Science, Applied Finite Elements and Nonlinear Systems Theory.
 The orientation courses of the Technical Universities are scheduled on Monday at the Universiteit Utrecht.

 The Dutch Network on the mathematics of Operations Research (LNMB) Several of the orientation courses of the master programmes of the universities of technology are offered in cooperation with the LNMB (acronym for Landelijk Netwerk Mathematische Besliskunde (Dutch Network on the Mathematics of Operations Research)).
 The courses offered by the LNMB are Discrete Optimization, Continuous Optimization, Heuristic Methods in Operations Research, Advanced Linear Programming, Scheduling, and Queueing Theory.
 The study load of each course of the LNMB is 6 ECTS.
 The courses of the LNMB are scheduled on Monday at the Universiteit van Utrecht.
-There is a crash course Introduction to Stochastic Processes in which the prerequisites of probability theory are presented.

 The general programme The Dutch Universities offer a wide variety of joint courses in mathematics.
 The study load of each of the joint courses is 8 ECTS.
 Each master student in mathematics is required to take a total of at least 30 ECTS of Mastermath courses.